Clackamas Community College

 4 credits, Winter

 Examines art, culture, and history from the Romanesque through the Baroque periods in art.
-This is a broad overview of art history that promotes an understanding of art and its history through readings, lectures, discussions, papers and exams.
+This is a broad overview of art history that promotes an understanding of art and its history through readings, discussion, papers and exams.

 ART-206 History of Art/Enlightenment Through Contemporary